26 Meaningful Thanksgiving Traditions You’ll Want to Try

 Thanksgiving traditions are more than just about having a good time.
 People are social creatures and doing Thanksgiving activities brings people together, says Carrie Landin, Psy.D., a psychologist with UCHealth Integrative Medicine Center.
 Traditions are a great way to help friends and families bond, to feel part of the larger culture, and to give people something to look forward to, she says.

 However, traditions, particularly those that are too time-consuming or expensive or cause stress and anxiety can do more harm than good, Landin says.
 Thanksgiving activities don’t have to be complicated to be fun and meaningful!
 This is why it’s important to evaluate which traditions your family most treasures and ditch any that don’t bring joy.
-Thanksgiving traditions can range from sharing your reasons to be thankful and watching Thanksgiving movies to singing Thanksgiving songs or hosting a Friendsgiving and reciting Thanksgiving quotes.
+Thanksgiving traditions can range from sharing your reasons to be thankful and singing Thanksgiving songs, to hosting a Friendsgiving and reciting Thanksgiving quotes.

 Host a pie party